stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 # Protection/filtering for the C2 servers HTTP endpoint

-When I setup C2 using one of these high reputation as an implant front end, I usually also add in a seperate HTTP proxy service between the cloud service redirector and the C2s HTTP listener.
+When I setup C2, I usually also add in a seperate HTTP proxy service before the C2s HTTP listener.
 This provides some additional protection to the C2 server from malicious access or attempts to fingerprint the service.
-The ideal design would have this proxy sitting on its own restricted dedicatd bastion host.
-However, in the POC designs I have discussed in the majority of the blog posts in this series, I have used a design where I run this proxy on the same host running the C2 server.
-The proxy is an Apache instance listening on port 80, which will in turn forward _certain_ incoming HTTP traffic on to the C2 HTTP endpoint, which is listening internally on port 8888.
+The ideal design would have this proxy sitting on its own restricted dedicated bastion host.
+However, for the POC C2 architectures I have discussed in the majority of the blog posts in this series, I run this proxy on the same host running the C2 server to minimise cost and complexity.
+The proxy I use is an Apache instance listening on port 80, which will in turn forward _certain_ incoming HTTP traffic on to the C2 HTTP endpoint, which is listening on localhost port 8888.

-A script for Ubuntu Linux that can be set in a cloud VM's user data instance that will set this up for you using the [Sliver](https://github.com/BishopFox/sliver) C2 server can be found [here](https://github.com/stephenbradshaw/pentesting_stuff/blob/master/setup_scripts/c2_setup.sh).
+A script for Ubuntu Linux that will set this up for you using the [Sliver](https://github.com/BishopFox/sliver) C2 server can be found [here](https://github.com/stephenbradshaw/pentesting_stuff/blob/master/setup_scripts/c2_setup.sh).
 This is the same script that is used in the [deployment templates that I created for the Azure entries in this series](/2025/06/04/azure_c&c_poc_infra_deployment.html).

 The filtering in this design is pretty simple, configured in `/var/www/html/.htaccess` and works in the following manner:
 * Any requests for any file that exists in the Apache web root (`/var/www/html`) will be served directly by Apache - there is a default index page, a robots.txt and a randomly named php script that exists for troubleshooting
 * Any requests for any URL that does not exist in the Apache web root will be forwarded to the C2 endpoint _if_ it comes from a non-bot/automated/command-line user agent, otherwise the request will get a generic 404 response

 This is not perfect, and can be refined to filter more stringently based on the HTTP communication profile of a particular C2, but it does help prevent against casual identification of the C2 or _certain_ direct attacks against its implant endpoint, as the robust and tested Apache server receives the web traffic first and does some response header modifications.
-The use of Apache also gives us an easy and well tested way of setting up a HTTPS listener that forwards traffic as well if we want this.
+The use of Apache also gives us an easy and well tested way of setting up a HTTPS listener for the C2 as well if we want this.

 # What characteristics make a service suitable to be used as a high reputation redirector?

-So what qualities do we look for in a cloud service that suggests it would be a good candidate for use as a high reputation redirector for C2?
+So what qualities do we look for in a cloud service that makes it a good candidate for use as a high reputation redirector for C2?

 Lets define the goal as achieving functional HTTP/S communication for unmodified C2 software.
-While there are C2 solutions that support all sorts of different communications methods such as [Slack](https://www.praetorian.com/blog/using-slack-as-c2-channel-mitre-attack-web-service-t1102/), [Discord](https://securityintelligence.com/x-force/self-checkout-discord-c2/), [GitHub](https://github.com/MythicC2Profiles/github) and more, I was interested only in services that would allow support for the greatest breadth of C2 software packages using HTTP/S.
+While there are C2 solutions that support various custom communication channels such as [Slack](https://www.praetorian.com/blog/using-slack-as-c2-channel-mitre-attack-web-service-t1102/), [Discord](https://securityintelligence.com/x-force/self-checkout-discord-c2/), [GitHub](https://github.com/MythicC2Profiles/github) and more, I was interested in HTTP/S because its commonly used and very well supported by C2 software solutions.

-More specifically, the service needs to have the following characteristics to be a good candidate:
+More specifically, the cloud service must:
-* Provides the ability to proxy, redirect or forward HTTP/1.1 traffic to a configurable backend.
-This backend could be a service in a private VPC hosted in the same cloud providers network, or a service accessible more generally over the Internet.
+* Provide the ability to proxy, redirect or forward HTTP/1.1 traffic to a configurable backend.
+This backend could be a service in a private VPC hosted in the cloud providers network, or a service accessible more generally over the Internet.
-* Provides a trusted DNS name from the cloud provider.
-We dont want to have to provide our own custom domain name, so we dont have to worry about aging and building trust for that domain.
+* Provide a trusted DNS name from the cloud provider.
+We dont want to have to provide our own custom domain name that we need to age and build trust for.
-* Ideally, provides a trusted certificate for the cloud provider DNS domain, that will enable HTTPS for you without having to set it up yourself and have the domain appear in certificate transparency logs as a result of creating that certificate yourself using a service such as LetsEncrypt.
+* Ideally, provide a trusted certificate for the cloud provider DNS domain, that will enable HTTPS for you without having to set it up yourself and have the domain appear in certificate transparency logs as a result of creating that certificate yourself using a service such as LetsEncrypt.
-* Supports at least the GET and POST HTTP methods.
+* Support at least the GET and POST HTTP methods.
-* Supports binary content in the HTTP message body for requests and responses.
+* Support binary content in the HTTP message body for requests and responses.
-* Supports the ability to send requests and responses uncached.
+* Support the ability to send requests and responses uncached.
-* Retains any cookies set by the C2 HTTP server (through the Set-Cookie header).
+* Retain any cookies set by the C2 HTTP server (through the Set-Cookie header).
-* Maintains the URL path and query parameters for all forwarded requests as-is.
+* Maintain the URL path and query parameters for all forwarded requests as-is.
 Some consistent content included at the start of the URL path is fine (e.g. `/api/`), as most C2 servers can deal with this, as long as everything after this section of the path is sent with the same value as sent by the client.

 # Previous work on using cloud services as high reputation redirectors

-A number of other people have discussed creating high reputation using cloud services before I started looking at the subject in 2023.
-This section will list a few of the posts on the subject that I found, categorised by cloud provider.
+This section will list a few posts from others.

 ## AWS